Increase your ROI with these tips.

 You get good at something by experimenting and discovering the best way to do it, then practicing it so that it becomes second-nature.
 Marketing automation is no different.
 You may find something that works well, but does that mean there’s nothing else that might perform even better?
 No. Test every aspect of your emails and campaigns by continuing to test subject lines, CTAs, landing pages, and formats.
 Your members will show you what the winners are.
 And once you learn what works, you should apply what you learned to everything else you’re doing.

 Tip: Don’t rely on “best practices” when it comes to marketing!
-Andrea Huggins, Senior Marketing Manager at AASHE, shared in a recent podcast episode about the importance of knowing your audience.
+Andrea Huggins, Senior Marketing Manager at AASHE, shared in an episode of Higher Logic’s podcast the importance of knowing your audience.

 You don’t want members to get two different emails from the same campaign because they somehow wound up in two different audience segments.
 Keeping your lists well maintained will help you reach your goal of more personal, relevant communication.
 Check the lists and segments of every campaign so you can make sure contacts aren’t getting duplicate emails on a regular basis.
 Otherwise, your efforts might make members think you’re not paying attention – the exact opposite of what you want!